 USMLE/COMLEX Step 3 Exam

-- Must be taken during PGY-1, if passed during PGY-1 we will reimburse the cost of the exam.
+- Must be taken during PGY-1.
 Additional educational leave up to two days will be provided for the actual exam days.

 Professional Liability Insurance